miekg/pgo/README.md

 - privileged=true
 - network_mode=host
 - ipc=host
+- volumes can only reference an absolute path (specified in pgo.toml).
+- volumes can only be of type 'bind'

 Servers running pgod(8) as still special in some regard, as a developers needs to know which server runs their compose file.
 Moving services to a different machine is as easy as starting the compose there,